-Trimble Inc. TRMB delivered fourth-quarter 2018 non-GAAP earnings of 48 cents per share, surpassing the Zacks Consensus Estimate by 2 cents.
-The figure also increased 29.7% on a year-over-year basis but decreased 2% sequentially.
+Trimble Inc. TRMB reported fourth-quarter 2019 non-GAAP earnings of 53 cents per share, beating the Zacks Consensus Estimate by 12.8%.
+The bottom line also improved 10.4% year over year and sequentially.

-Coming to price performance, the shares of Trimble have lost 1.2% in a year, compared with the industry’s decline of 0.7%.
+Coming to price performance, shares of Trimble have gained 13.7% over a year, underperforming the industry’s rally of 31.6%.

-We note that the company’s acquisition strength remains a major positive and is likely to help the stock to rebound in the long haul.
+Nevertheless, the company remains optimistic regarding cost control strategies, which are expected to aid profitability in the near term.
+Further, the company’s acquisition strategy remains a major positive and is likely to aid the stock rebound in the near term.

 Segments in Detail

-Geospatial: Sales from this segment were $178.8 million, accounting for 22.6% of total revenues.
-The figure increased 2.2%, compared with the year-ago quarter.
-This can be attributed to strong end-user demand.
-Further, the segment witnessed organic growth of 3% in the reported quarter.
+Geospatial: Sales from this segment were $168.7 million, accounting for 20.4% of total revenues.
+The figure decreased 5.6%, compared with the year-ago quarter primarily owing to the U.S.-China trade war.
+Further, macro-economic headwinds in China led to slowdown in OEM demand, which affected the segment’s top line in the reported quarter.

 Trimble Inc. Price, Consensus and EPS Surprise

-In the fourth quarter, non-GAAP gross margin came in at 59.5%, expanding 420 basis points (bps) year over year.
-The increase can be attributed to favorable product mix and strong cost control strategies.
+In the fourth quarter, non-GAAP gross margin came in at 59%, contracting 50 basis points (bps) year over year.

-Long-term debt was $1.71 billion at the end of fourth quarter, compared with $1.79 billion at the end of the third quarter.
+Long-term debt was $1.6 billion at the end of the fourth quarter, compared with $1.5 billion at the end of the third quarter.

-For first-quarter 2018, Trimble expects non-GAAP earnings between 44 cents and 48 cents per share.
-The Zacks Consensus Estimate for earnings is pegged at 47 cents per share.
+For first-quarter 2020, Trimble anticipates non-GAAP earnings between 40 cents and 45 cents per share.
+The Zacks Consensus Estimate for earnings is pegged at 50 cents per share.

-The company expects non-GAAP revenues between $795 million and $820 million.
-Further, GAAP revenues are anticipated to lie within the range of $792 million to $817 million.
-The Zacks Consensus Estimate for revenues is projected at $836.4 million.
+The company expects GAAP revenues between $778 million and $808 million.
+The Zacks Consensus Estimate for revenues is projected at $821.69 million.

-Some better-ranked stocks in the broader technology sector are TripAdvisor TRIP, Upland Software UPLD and RingCentral RNG.
-While TripAdvisor sports a Zacks Rank #1 (Strong Buy), Upland Software and RingCentral carry a Zacks Rank #2 (Buy).
+Alteryx AYX, Cirrus Logic CRUS and Garmin GRMN are some better-ranked stocks worth considering, in the broader computer and technology sector, each flaunting a Zacks Rank #1 (Strong Buy).
 You can see the complete list of today’s Zacks #1 Rank stocks here.